Spatial Network Calculus: Toward Deterministic Wireless Networking: Deterministic Performance Guarantees with Heterogeneous Traffic

+Let \(\Psi_i\) denote the point process corresponding to the receivers, which is jointly stationary and ergodic with \(\Phi_i\).
+The link distance \(r_0\) between each receiver and its dedicated transmitter is fixed.
+For simplicity, we assume that the bandwidth is normalized to 1.
+The transmit power of all transmitters within the \(i\)-th link class is constant and denoted by \(P_i\).

-In the following discussion, we consider mutual exclusion among transmitters and employ the MHCPP model (see Fig. \ref{fig-bipolar}).
-This model enforces mutually exclusive regulations for transmitter deployment, ensuring that the distance between any two transmitters is at least the hardcore distance \(H\).
+In the following discussion, we consider mutual exclusion among transmitters and employ the MHCPP model (see Fig. \ref{fig-bipolar}). {This model enforces mutually exclusive regulations for transmitter deployment, ensuring that the distance between any two transmitters belonging to the \(i\)-th link class is at least the hardcore distance \(H_i\).}

 We utilize a type II MHCPP, which is more practical for modeling CSMA protocols compared to type I. We will further explore the relationship between the mutually exclusive of the MHCPP and the regulations introduced in the previous section.